 Transcription is listening to an audio file and then typing out what you hear, word for word.
 It's actually a little more technical than just that, but that is basically what you do.

-It's possible for beginners to start in general transcription, although getting training beforehand is never a bad idea.
+It's possible for beginners to start in general transcription, although getting training (like what's offered here) beforehand is never a bad idea.

 Medical transcription always requires training before a company will consider you for employment.

-Legal transcription is yet another field you can go into that doesn't always require training, but it doesn't hurt, either.
+Legal transcription is yet another field you can go into that doesn't always require training, but training like this doesn't hurt, either.

 How hard is it to get a typing job from home?